Npretious/JavaScript-Projects/README.md

-# JavaScript-Projects
+### JavaScript-Projects
-This repository will hold all my projects from the JavaScript course.
+## This repository will hold all my projects from the JavaScript course.

+# As I move through the course, I'll update this file accordingly.